 The Control Plane Migration Assistant (CPMA) is a CLI-based tool that assists you in migrating the control plane.
 The CPMA processes the OpenShift Container Platform 3 configuration files and generates custom resource manifest files, which are consumed by OpenShift Container Platform 4.7 Operators.

 Before you begin your migration, be sure to review the information on planning your migration.

-The Migration Toolkit for Containers (MTC) enables you to migrate Kubernetes resources, persistent volume data, and internal container images from an OpenShift Container Platform source cluster to an OpenShift Container Platform 4.5 target cluster, using the MTC web console or the Kubernetes API.
+You use the Migration Toolkit for Containers (MTC) to migrate Kubernetes resources, persistent volume data, and internal container images from an OpenShift Container Platform source cluster to an OpenShift Container Platform 4.7 target cluster by using the MTC web console or the Kubernetes API.